Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Experiments

-\paragraph{Evaluation Metrics.} The results on the three benchmark datasets are reported in Table 2, where the top value is highlighted in red font and the second best in blue. $X$, $G$, and $G$\&$X$ indicate the method uses only node attribute, graph structure, or both attribute and structure information, respectively.
-According to these results, we have the following observations: (1) our proposed method outperforms the competing methods on these benchmark datasets in most cases.
-For example, our method gains large improvements around 11.3\%, 11.5\% over the base method GATE in terms of ACC and ARI on Cora, respectively; (2) methods using both node attribute and graph structure consistently obtain better performances than methods using only one type of information.
-It demonstrates that both the graph structure and node attribute contain useful information for graph clustering; (3) our algorithm boosts the clustering performance over other GNN-based method, which indicates the feasibility of applying graph pooling to graph clustering and the effectiveness of our proposed NCPool.
-Although the second best baseline (DBGAN) outperforms our DGEN in several cases, which is at the cost of a higher representation dimension.
+\paragraph{Evaluation Metrics} The results on the five benchmark datasets are reported in Table~\uppercase\expandafter{\romannumeral3}, where the top value is highlighted in red font and the second best in blue. $X$, $G$, and $G$\&$X$ indicate that the method uses only node attribute, graph structure, or both attribute and structure information, respectively.
+According to these results, we have the following observations: (1) our proposed method DGEN outperforms the competing methods on these benchmark datasets in most cases.
+For example, DGEN shows significant improvement over the base method GATE in ACC and ARI on Cora by a margin of around 11.3\% and 11.5\%, respectively; (2) methods using both node attribute and graph structure consistently obtain better performances than methods using only one type of information, which demonstrates that both the graph structure and node attribute contain useful information for graph clustering; (3) DGEN achieves competitive results than other GNN-based method, which indicates the feasibility of applying graph pooling to graph clustering and the effectiveness of our proposed NCPool.
+The second best baseline (DBGAN) indeed outperforms our DGEN in several cases.
+This, however, is achieved at the cost of a higher representation dimension.

-\paragraph{Visualization.} In order to show the superiority of the representation obtained by our method, we visualize the results of different methods on Cora and PubMed with t-SNE\cite{jmlr/laurens08}.
-The results are shown in Fig.~2, where DGEN-G and DGEN-L denotes the representation of global-graph embedding and local-graph embedding, respectively.
-From Fig.~2, it can be seen that the cluster structure of data recovered by our method is better which has smaller intra-cluster scatter and larger inter-cluster scatter.
-Meanwhile, we can see that representation from DGEN-L has lower intra-cluster error points compared with DGEN-G, which demonstrates the effectiveness of our proposed NCPool.
+\paragraph{Visualization} In order to show the superiority of the representation obtained by our method, we visualize the results of different methods on Cora and PubMed with t-SNE\cite{jmlr/laurens08}.
+The results are shown in Fig.~2, where DGEN-G and DGEN-L denote the representation of global graph embedding $H_g$ and local graph embedding $Z$, respectively.
+As can be seen from Fig.~2, our method can recover better cluster structure of data since it has smaller intra-cluster scatter and larger inter-cluster scatter.
+Our proposed NCPool method also proves effective since representation from DGEN-L has fewer intra-cluster error points than DGEN-G.

+\paragraph{Clustering capability of different graph pooling methods} We have mentioned why current graph pooling methods are difficult to be applied to select nodes for clustering.
+To verify it, the NCPool is replaced with other two graph pooling methods and the results are given in Table~\uppercase\expandafter{\romannumeral4}.
+The experimental results demonstrate that NCPool can select nodes that are more cluster-friendly compared with the other two methods.